A healthy work environment is important for boosting productivity and morale while keeping employees involved.

 Even if it is just a five-minute respite, your team will respect you more for allowing them to recharge before tackling the project again.

-While straightforward and seemingly obvious, reducing stress goes a long way to create and keep a healthy workplace.
+While straightforward and seemingly obvious, reducing stress goes a long way to creating and keeping a healthy workplace.

 Consider additional benefits and “perks” that may reduce stress from your team’s life outside of the workplace.

 Think about flexible hours, telecommuting, on-site childcare, and free lunches.
 Helping your employees with their work/life balance can go a long way in creating a less stressful environment.

 Healthy leaders realize that both they and their employees make mistakes.

 These leaders and managers learn from their mistakes and help their team members learn from theirs.

 Rather than punishing employees or looking to place blame, good managers help their team figure out what went wrong and the best course of action to rectify the issue.

 Instead of hiding your mistake, it is better to acknowledge it and work through a solution with the team.